ionic-team/ionic-docs/docs/layout/grid.md

 #### Live Example

-You can view a live example of this in Angular [here](https://stackblitz.com/edit/ionic-ng-stacked-horizontal-grid) and for React [here](https://stackblitz.com/edit/ionic-react-stacked-horizontal-grid).
+You can view a live example of this in Angular [here](https://stackblitz.com/edit/ionic-ng-stacked-horizontal-grid) and in React [here](https://stackblitz.com/edit/ionic-react-stacked-horizontal-grid).

 ## Reordering